John McWhorter: Career

+Academia

+Early career

-McWhorter taught linguistics at Cornell University from 1993 to 1995, then became an associate professor of linguistics at the University of California, Berkeley, from 1995 until 2003.
+McWhorter taught linguistics at Cornell University from 1993 to 1995.
+He then became an associate professor of linguistics at the University of California, Berkeley, where he worked from 1995 until 2003.
 He left that position to become a senior fellow at the Manhattan Institute, a conservative think tank.

+Columbia University

-Since 2008, he has taught linguistics, American studies, and classes in the core curriculum program at Columbia University.
-As Columbia's Department of Linguistics had been dissolved in 1989, McWhorter was initially assigned to the Department of English and Comparative Literature.
-The Program of Linguistics (including a revived undergraduate major as of 2021) is currently housed in the Department of Slavic Languages.
+Since 2008, McWhorter has taught linguistics, American studies, and classes in the core curriculum program at Columbia University.
+As Columbia's Department of Linguistics had been dissolved in 1989, he was initially assigned to the Department of English and Comparative Literature.
+The Program of Linguistics (including a revived undergraduate major as of 2021) is housed in the Department of Slavic Languages.

+Other teaching

-McWhorter is the professor of the courses "The Story of Human Language"; "Understanding Linguistics: The Science of Language"; "Myths, Lies and Half-Truths About English Usage"; "Language Families of the World"; and "Language From A to Z" in the series The Great Courses, produced by the Teaching Company.
+McWhorter is the instructor of the courses "The Story of Human Language"; "Understanding Linguistics: The Science of Language"; "Myths, Lies and Half-Truths About English Usage"; "Language Families of the World"; "Ancient Writing and the History of the Alphabet"; and "Language From A to Z", as part of The Great Courses, a series produced by The Teaching Company.

+Writing and commentary

+News organizations

+McWhorter has written for Time, The Wall Street Journal, The Chronicle of Higher Education, The Washington Post, The New Republic, Politico, Forbes, The Chicago Tribune, The New York Daily News, City Journal, The New York Sun, The New Yorker, The Root, The Daily Beast, Books & Culture, and CNN.

+McWhorter was contributing editor at The New Republic from 2001 to 2014.
+He is a contributing editor at The Atlantic.
+After writing op-eds for The New York Times for several years, he became an Opinion columnist there in 2021.
+He hosts the Lexicon Valley podcast, previously for Slate from 2016 to 2021 and since then for Booksmart Studios.

+Books

-McWhorter has written for Time, The Wall Street Journal, The Chronicle of Higher Education, The Washington Post, The New Republic, Politico, Forbes, The Chicago Tribune, The New York Daily News, City Journal, The New York Sun, The New Yorker, The Root, The Daily Beast, and CNN.
-He is a contributing editor at The Atlantic and, after writing op-eds for The New York Times for several years, became an Opinion columnist there in 2021.
-He hosts the Lexicon Valley podcast — for Slate from 2016 to 2021, and currently for Booksmart Studios.
-He was contributing editor at The New Republic from 2001 to 2014.
-McWhorter has published a number of books on linguistics and on race relations, including Power of Babel: A Natural History of Language, Our Magnificent Bastard Tongue: The Untold History of English, Doing Our Own Thing: The Degradation of Language and Music and Why You Should, Like, Care, and Losing the Race: Self-Sabotage in Black America.
+McWhorter has published a number of books on linguistics and on race relations, including The Power of Babel: A Natural History of Language, Our Magnificent Bastard Tongue: The Untold History of English, Doing Our Own Thing: The Degradation of Language and Music and Why You Should, Like, Care, and Losing the Race: Self-Sabotage in Black America.

 Linguistics

 Much of McWhorter's academic work is concerned with creole languages and their relationship to other languages, often focusing on the Suriname creole language Saramaccan.
 His work has expanded to a general investigation of the effect of second-language acquisition on a language.
+Regarding the various positions arising from the universal grammar debate, he describes himself as partial to the theoretical frameworks of Peter Culicover and Ray Jackendoff.

+Theory of creole

-He argues that languages naturally tend toward complexity and irregularity, a tendency that is reversed only by adults acquiring the language, and creole formation is simply an extreme example of the latter.
-As examples, he cites English, Mandarin Chinese, Persian, the modern colloquial varieties of Arabic, Swahili, and Indonesian.
+McWhorter has argued that languages naturally tend toward complexity and irregularity, a tendency that is reversed only by adults acquiring the language, and creole formation is simply an extreme example of the latter.
+As examples, he cites English, Mandarin Chinese, Persian, Swahili, Indonesian, and modern colloquial varieties of Arabic.
 He has outlined his ideas in academic format in Language Interrupted and Linguistic Simplicity and Complexity and, for the general public, in What Language Is and Our Magnificent Bastard Tongue.
-Some other linguists suggest that his notions of simplicity and complexity are impressionistic and grounded on comparisons with European languages, and they point to exceptions to his proposed correlations.